 The Waste & Recycling Division is dedicated to providing convenient, accessible and outstanding service to all who live, work and play in Salt Lake City, while providing a safe and positive work environment for employees, and maintaining their core values of fiscal integrity and sustainable waste diversion.

-The W&R Division runs Salt Lake City’s curbside refuse programs, comprised of weekly waste collection services for ~45,000 households; administers the Call 2 Haul bulk waste program; puts on several electronic waste collection events for the community; and manages seasonal special programs.
-Finally, W&R oversees outreach for and compliance with the City’s Business & Multi-Family Recycling ordinance and Construction & Demolition debris ordinance.
+The W&R Division runs Salt Lake City’s curbside refuse programs, including weekly waste collection services for approximately 45,000 households, the Call 2 Haul bulk waste program, Christmas tree collection, and container maintenance programs.
+The Division also oversees outreach for and compliance with the City’s Business & Multi-Family Recycling ordinance; Construction & Demolition debris ordinance; and Special Events waste permitting.

 The Energy & Environment (E&E) Division ensures that all Salt Lake City municipal departments comply with all applicable environmental regulations.
 They also guide City-wide policy and practice to minimize the environmental impact of the community and of City operations.
 The E&E Program specifically focuses on Environmental Compliance, Climate Mitigation and Adaptation Strategies, Air Quality, Energy Conservation, Renewable Energy, and Food Security.